Simple Gingerbread Cookies

 What Makes These Gingerbread Cookies So Quick and Easy:

 - No added molasses!
-This gingerbread cookie relies on the molasses that is already in brown sugar for the chew and flavor.
+This gingerbread cookie relies on the molasses that is already in the brown sugar for the chew and flavor.

-Other Reasons Why These Gingerbread Cookies Are So Good:
+More Reasons Why These Gingerbread Cookies Are So Good:

 How to Make Gingerbread Cookies without Molasses